 Basics of Trigonometry - Sine & Cosine

 Trigonometry is a fundamental branch of mathematics that is crucial for many fields, including game programming.
-When it comes to game development, understanding trigonometric functions such as sine (\(sin\)) and cosine (\(cos\)) is essential for various tasks, from character movement to physics simulations.
+When it comes to game development, understanding trigonometric functions such as sine (

 At the end, you will be able to: